sematext/docs/docs/monitoring/autodiscovery.md

 Autodiscovered services can be monitored in two ways:

 ### Auto-monitoring
 This is the recommended way of setting up monitoring with Sematext.
 It relieves you from having to manually start the monitoring of additional instances of a service that is already being monitored with Sematext.
 For example, if you are running one Nginx instance today, and tomorrow you start the second one, use the auto-monitoring option in Sematext to have the Sematext Agent start monitoring the second Nginx as soon as it is discovered.
-For each discovered service type you can enable or disable automatic monitoring at any point via the Disovery UI.
+For each discovered service type you can enable or disable automatic monitoring at any point via the Discovery UI.
 If you decide to stop monitoring, a single click in the UI will stop it.

 ### Manually
 #### Bare Metal / Virtual Machine Monitoring